June 24, 2026

 A lot of people struggle to sleep well each night, but they don’t always connect that to their jaw or bite.
 The truth is, the way your mouth rests while sleeping can affect how easily you breathe.
 Some sleep problems aren't just about being tired.
 They start in the airway.

-Some Sleep apnea dentist in Virginia help people find relief without using a CPAP machine.
+We at JNT Dental help people find relief with CPAP intolerance.
 That’s where we focus our attention.
 At JNT Dental, every person’s care starts with a detailed evaluation that looks for the cause of symptoms, not just the pain, and treatment plans are centered on noninvasive care with as little medication as possible.
-Dr. Francisco Mesa and Dr. Tregaskes work with people who don’t want to rely on machines.
+Dr. Francisco Mesa and Dr. Joseph Tregaskes work with people who don’t want to rely on machines.
 They look closely at the way your jaw moves and how your bite could be keeping you up at night.
 Many people are surprised to learn their mouth might be getting in the way of good rest.

 A lot happens when the body winds down for sleep.
 Everything relaxes, including the lower jaw.
 But the catch is, when that jaw pulls too far back or shifts, it can crowd the space your body uses to breathe.